bakdata/ci-templates/actions/tag-and-release/README.md

     uses: bakdata/ci-templates/actions/tag-and-release@main
     with:
       tag: 1.0.0
+      release-title: "This should be the title for the github release"
-      release-text: "This should be on the release section on github.
-Normally a Changelog"
+      release-body: "This should be on the text part of the github release"
 ```